 Alexis Edghill Whalen

 Alexis spent most of her childhood in the great outdoors, much of it on the Federal Lands, where she developed a strong connection with the natural world.
 Some of her most significant childhood memories are of her efforts to persuade others to see the world the way she did.
 A woodlot wasn’t just waiting for a highway to burst through it, but a habitat for native species.
 A pristine river system wasn’t a potential storm sewer for urban sprawl, but a vital source of clean water.
-Silence and darkness weren’t a void awaiting development, but a space in which to breathe, listen, and imagine a world where the economic benefits of preservation would trump those of development.
-Alexis is a business graduate from the University of Guelph, mother, photographer, and active volunteer who firmly believes in advocacy through doing.
+Silence and darkness weren’t a void awaiting development, but a space in which to breathe, listen, and imagine a world where the economic benefits of preservation would exceed those of development.
+Alexis is a business graduate from the University of Guelph, mother, and photographer.

 Maggie has always had a love of the land and nature – and always finds herself called back to the land.
 Growing up in a rural area on Montreal Island she delighted in exploring the local woods, meadows, ponds, and streams.
 She feels fortunate to have been able to live and raise her two daughters on the unspoiled “airport” lands in north Pickering, and hopes the lands will remain a rural setting for her grandchildren to enjoy as well.